menoua/task-runner/README.md

 # neurotask

-A Rust-based cross-platform task creation toolbox for (auditory) neuroscience research.
+A Rust-based, cross-platform, and low-delay task creation tool for (auditory) neuroscience research.

 **!!!
 Highly experimental.
 Use at your own risk. !!!**